ylipacbio/IsoSeq-3.0/README.md

 ##Manual

-There are three ways to run IsoSeq: Using SMRTLink, on the command-line, and on the command-line using pbsmrtpipe so that you can run the whole IsoSeq analysis with one command given to pbsmrtpipe.
+There are three ways to run IsoSeq: Using SMRTLink, on the command line, and on the command line using pbsmrtpipe so that you can run the whole IsoSeq analysis with one command given to pbsmrtpipe.

 ##Running with SMRTAnalysis